 The resident will be expected to attend the ASHP Mid-Year Clinical Meeting and the Southeastern Residency Conference (or an equivalent meeting).
 If the resident is required to present other work completed, attendance at other meetings may be necessary.

-The 2012/2013 residency year could include every 4th weekend staffing (to be determined) in both operational and clinical roles.
-Some rotational on-call is required to support pharmacy systems.
+The 2016/2017 residency year includes every 4th weekend staffing in an operational role with some clinical backup.
+Some rotational on-call is required to support clinical systems.
 Holiday staffing schedule will be discussed at the interview.

 Click here for our pdf brochure - intended as a trifold